lukepalmer/redis-doc/topics/client-side-caching.md

 * The server will consume a CPU proportional to the number of registered prefixes.
 If you have just a few, it is hard to see any difference.
 With a big number of prefixes the CPU cost can become quite large.
 * In this mode the server can perform the optimization of creating a single reply for all the clients subscribed to a given prefix, and send the same reply to all.
 This helps to lower the CPU usage.

+### Caveats to broadcast alongside maxmemory-policy

+The combination of clients requesting broadcast invalidation from a server with a configured maxmemory-policy must be used with caution.
+Several behaviors are relevant:
+* Broadcasting can have a multiplier effect on the traffic outbound from Redis to clients
+* The memory consumed by (growable) client output buffers is counted towards configured maxmemory
+* client-output-buffer-limit is not configured by default

+It is possible for evicted keys to generate very high client output traffic.
+This can create additional memory pressure on the Redis due to quickly growing client output buffers, which in turn can cause further evictions and create a feedback loop.
+This ultimately can cause Redis to attempt eviction of its entire keyset and can cause maxmemory to be exceeded without bound (possibly resulting in an OOM kill).
+For this reason it is recommended that if broadcast invalidation must be used with maxmemory-policy that a reasonable client-buffer-output-limit is also configured.

 ## The NOLOOP option

 By default client side tracking will send invalidation messages even to